-The license for conducting banking activities as a credit institution or additionally as a financial institution may be granted under conditions and obligations connected to it and may be restricted to individual banking activities mentioned above.
+The license for conducting banking activities as a credit institution may be granted under conditions and obligations connected to it and may be restricted to individual banking activities mentioned above.
 In the company database of the FMA the scope of the license(s) granted to each entity is publicly available.